Grant Opportunities

 Communities need nonprofits to thrive

-Update June 1, 2023: The M.J.
-Murdock Charitable Trust has received and requested proposals that will carry us into 2024 with our current staff capacity for review.
-We are making improvements to our systems, updating our application process, and expanding our staff capacity, all to better serve our grantees and the communities we serve.
+Updated February 8, 2024: At the M.J.
+Murdock Charitable Trust, we are focused on making improvements to our systems, updating our application process, and expanding our staff capacity, all to better serve our grantees and the communities we support.

 Strategic Project Grants